testillano/CH4-sensor/README.md

 ## Monitoring

 You may launch external monitor (better than Arduino's built-in plotter) which has been developed using python language: `./plotSerial.py`.
-A wrapper `./monitor.sh` script is provided to automate 2 pop-up windows:

-* Graph (move and resize as you prefer).
+A wrapper `./monitor.sh` script is provided to automate 2 pop-up windows (move and resize as you prefer):

+* Graph: real-time accumulated values are represented.
 * Xterm to optionally reset the graph data (this may be useful when scaling is "broken" due to peak values of ppm measured).

-Then, run the script `./monitor.sh` in a console, and adjust and move to your liking the window with the real-time graph and the auxiliary reset `xterm` window.

 The `./TwoSensors` subproject, symlinks the monitoring script (`./monitor.sh`) and uses a variant version for `./plotSerial.py` where two y-axis values shall be represented.
+So, go into the `./TwoSensors` directory and execute the monitoring script.

 ## Debug